 In the past few years, I’ve lost three friends to cancer.
 Another friend was recently diagnosed requiring an experimental and risky treatment.
 All are/were young and still in the prime of their lives.
 They didn’t smoke or drink to excess.
 They were just unlucky, to put it mildly.
 One day, all was well, and the next day they were undergoing radiation, chemotherapy or refusing treatment altogether so that they could enjoy what little time they had left.
 I have a picture of one of my friends leaving the hospital with his wife and newborn baby.
-Mom and baby pushed in a wheelchair by my friend behind them while pushing his own morphine drip.
+Mom and baby are pushed in a wheelchair by my friend behind them while he also pushes his own morphine drip.
 At that point, he was terminal and died a few days later.
-He held on just to see the birth of his third child whom he will never know.
+He held on just to see the birth of his third child, whom he will never know.

-My point in going down this morbid path is to remind us of the finiteness of life (although COVID has surely all made us pause on this point lately) and to encourage us all to plan for the worst.
+My point in going down this morbid path is to remind us of the finiteness of life (although COVID-19 has surely made us all pause on this point lately) and to encourage us all to plan for the worst.
 This is where insurance — specifically life and disability insurance — can be life-altering decisions for those you leave behind.
-No one likes to think of the scenarios that require these types of coverages.
-But just in my own small network and in a short amount of time I know many families whose lives have been impacted forever by things outside of their control.
+No one likes to think of the scenarios that require these types of coverage.
+But just in my own small network and in a short amount of time, I know many families whose lives have been impacted forever by things outside of their control.

 I’m going to use the rest of this article to help you think about life insurance.
 First, a quick definition: Life insurance exists to transfer a catastrophic risk to an insurance company for a fee, i.e., a premium.

 There are two general types of life insurance: term and whole/permanent life.
 Term life exists for a fixed term while whole life exists for your whole life and includes a savings component called cash value.